-July flowers to plant: best plants for July
+July flowers to plant - the best for your garden this month

 Discover some of the best July flowers and plants including a graceful daylily and a dwarf, claret sunflower.
 Photographs Jason Ingram